-With regard to our broader ministery, one of the things we are asked most frequently concerns the propriety of satire.
+With regard to our broader ministry, one of the things we are asked most frequently concerns the propriety of satire.
 How is satire consistent with the biblical requirements to consider others better than yourselves, to bear one another’s burdens, to love one another, and so on?
 The answer to these questions is to be found in the same place we seek to find answers for all our questions—the Word of God.

 I would they were even cut off which trouble you.
 For, brethren, ye have been called unto liberty; only use not liberty for an occasion to the flesh, but by love serve one another.
 For all the law is fulfilled in one word, even in this; Thou shalt love thy neighbour as thyself.
 But if ye bite and devour one another, take heed that ye be not consumed one of another (Gal.
 5:12-15).

 The Bible contains many passages which mock sin and folly, and it does so without any sense of unease.
-Jesus calls people pigs, dogs, and rotting carcases.
+Jesus calls people pigs, dogs, and rotting carcasses.
 But we are considering this passage above, not just because of its hard-hitting statement in v.
 12, but also because of how that statement is juxtaposed with the verses that follow it.
 Paul is in a polemical firefight with those of the circumcision party.
 In the course of his argument, he says in v.
 12 that he wishes that those who insist upon circumcision for justification would somehow overachieve, and cut the whole thing off.
-There, on the face of it, we have a "problem verse."
+There, on the face of it, we have a “problem verse.”
 But Paul does not stop there.
 Notice carefully: in the very next verse, he says that we Christians have been called to true liberty, not fleshly liberty.
 Therefore by love serve one another (v.
 13).
 Then he quotes the second greatest commandment—love your neighbor as yourself (v.
 14).
 Then he warns the Galatians against a mutual biting and devouring (v.
 15).

 Now how can we reconcile vv.
 13-15 with v.
 12?
 How can we find true balance?
 To reapply a comment once made by Spurgeon, we do not have to reconcile them.
 We never reconcile friends.
 Paul is not contradicting himself, or showing himself out to be a hypocrite.
 We are biblical absolutists—the Scriptures embody the definition of all that right, and not our own traditions.
 But speaking of our own traditions, we do have something to reconcile.
 And that is our insistence that the Bible is the very Word of God on the one hand, and our refusal to learn certain things from those Scriptures on the other.
 Such reconciliation can only be accomplished by means abandoning a very stubborn and pious sentimentalism.
 When we find examples in Scripture and church history of men who can do what Paul does here, we should not think of them as conflicted personalities, but rather as examples of obedience and balance.